AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

     >
     >If you employ a remote workforce, ensure that the IP addresses of remote employees are included in the list of addresses with permission to access the Commerce site.

-### Prevent Clickjacking Exploits
+### Prevent click jacking exploits

-Adobe safeguards your store from clickjacking attacks by using an `X-Frame-Options` HTTP request header.
+Adobe safeguards your store from click jacking attacks by using an `X-Frame-Options` HTTP request header.